iheartswift/Rainbow/README.md

 # Buttons

+###### Overview
+At the ❤️ of rainbow buttons is the `RainbowButtonConfiguration`.
+All of the pre-configured buttons below are made with this object and you can use it and it's builder when you need to take control of your own buttons.

 ###### Instructional videos:
 https://www.youtube.com/watch?v=oWUJ-kzcI9Y&list=PLwTsipC5z3HvwEDbgZlSLaoxECgIxK5W0&index=3&pp=iAQB

-At the ❤️ of rainbow buttons is the `RainbowButtonConfiguration`.
-All of the pre-configured buttons below are made with this object and you can use it and it's builder when you need to take control of your own buttons.

 <br />